The CAO must not count the income and resources of persons living with the household who are not household members.

 Others—Persons who live with the household but do not usually buy food or prepare meals with the household.

-An elderly person (and his or her spouse) who is eating with others because the elderly person cannot prepare meals may be a separate household only if both of the following conditions are met:
+An elderly person (and their spouse) who is eating with others because the elderly person cannot prepare meals may be a separate household only if both of the following conditions are met:

 The countable income of the persons the elderly person lives with cannot be higher than 165% of the poverty level found in Chapter 568, Appendix A.

 NOTE: The CAO must not count the elderly person and spouse or their income when counting household size or comparing income with the poverty level.
-The elderly person (or his or her AR) must give proof of income.
+The elderly person (or their AR) must give proof of income.

 The elderly person must be unable to buy food and prepare meals because of a permanent disability.